 - Work Zone Traffic Safety — OSHA Fact Sheet

-Workplace housekeeping might not be an obvious choice for a toolbox talk, but that doesn’t make it unimportant.
-According to the U.S. Department of Labor, 15% of all accidental deaths in general industry are attributed to slips, trips, and falls.
-A clean job site is a safe worksite, and workers occasionally need to be reminded of their responsibilities.
+Workplace housekeeping might not be an obvious choice for a toolbox talk, but that doesn’t minimize its importance.
+A clean job site is a safe worksite, and workers occasionally need to be reminded of their responsibilities

 - Construction Site Housekeeping Checklist — Hanover Insurance Group

-Tripping can also lead to injuries like twisted ankles or beat up palms and knees that require first aid.
+Tripping can lead to injuries like twisted ankles or torn up palms and knees that require first aid.
 This toolbox topic should cover how to properly eliminate or mark tripping hazards and proper footwear for the job.

 - Safety Footwear at Construction Sites — OSHA

-Everyone carries a cell phone, but that doesn’t mean workers should be on them while on a dangerous work site.
-Present a toolbox talk about your company’s protocols concerning cell phone usage while operating heavy equipment, driving, and any other activities that require full and undivided attention.
+Present a toolbox talk about your company’s protocols concerning cell phone usage while operating heavy equipment, driving, and any other activities that require undivided attention.

 - Safe Cell Phone Usage — Construction Center of Excellence

-Lack of training and inexperience makes young workers especially vulnerable to workplace accidents.
-Since young workers are so accident prone, allowing them to become accustomed to unsafe habits can result in serious incidents.
-Bring everyone together for a toolbox talk stressing the importance of leading by example, consistently following basic safety protocols, and sharing professional know-how.
-The subject can help bridge any experience gaps your crew has.
+Inexperience coupled with a lack of training makes young workers especially vulnerable to workplace accidents.
+Don’t let young workers become accustomed to unsafe habits.
+Bring everyone together for a toolbox talk that emphasizes the importance of leading by example, consistently following basic safety protocols, and sharing professional know-how.
+The subject can help bridge experience gaps with your crew.